 This is particularly important given that many people will have additional childcare or other responsibilities which they may need to manage.

 Crucially too, is that you ensure your payroll team/provider is aware that furlough will be ending and when staff are to resume normal pay.

-If the business cannot remain open, or can continue but at reduced capacity, consider the following options may be available:
+If the business cannot remain open, or can only continue at reduced capacity, consider the following options that may be available:

 - Working from home